privacyguides/privacyguides.org/docs/index.en.md

 <div style="margin-left:auto;margin-right:0;text-align:right;max-width:38rem;" markdown>
 ## What should I do?

-##### First, you need to make a plan
+##### First, you need to make a plan.

 Trying to protect all your data from everyone all the time is impractical, expensive, and exhausting.
 But don't worry!
-Security is a process, and by thinking ahead you can put together a plan that's right for you.
+Security is a process, and, by thinking ahead, you can put together a plan that's right for you.
 Security isn't just about the tools you use or the software you download.
-Rather, it begins by understanding the unique threats you face, and how you can counter them.
+Rather, it begins by understanding the unique threats you face, and how you can mitigate them.

 ==This process of identifying threats and defining countermeasures is called **threat modeling**==, and it forms the basis of every good security and privacy plan.